flutter/devtools/CONTRIBUTING.md

 - Create a branch from your cloned repo: `git checkout -b myBranch`
 - Commit work to your branch: `git commit -m “description”`
 - Push to your branch: `git push origin myBranch`
 - Navigate to the Pull Requests tab in the main [DevTools repo](https://github.com/flutter/devtools).
-You should see a popup to create a pull request from your local branch to DevTools master.
+You should see a popup to create a pull request from branch in your cloned repo to DevTools master.
 Create a pull request.

 ### Keeping your fork in-sync